muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 * Selecting the action to take, and when.

-This guide contains chapters that introduce the graphs, metrics, statistics, and reports that you access in edX Insights.
+This guide contains chapters that introduce the graphs, metrics, and reports that you access in edX Insights.

 * :ref:`Enrollment_Activity`